awithy/Busybody/README.md

 - Test AllowableFailures property is option
 - Ping test parameters are optional
 - If no ListeningUrls specified, defaults to http://localhost:9000
+- You can use a root level "WebRoot" property to specify an override for the web app - for development

 ## Immediate To-Do ##